Beagle Training and Puppy Training, by Michele Welton. Copyright © 2000-2018

 Keep your Beagle on-leash.
-Beagles are hunting dogs who follow their nose and chase anything that runs.
-Yes, certainly you want to teach your Beagle to "Come" when called – you must work hard on this – but count on this command being most useful when you're calling your Beagle inside your fenced yard.
+Beagles are hunting dogs who will chase anything that runs.
+Of course you want to teach your Beagle to "Come" when called – and you must work hard on this.
+But for safety, you should count on this command being most useful when you're calling your Beagle inside a fenced area.
 An unleashed and unfenced Beagle who is in pursuit of a squirrel will ignore your Come command and could be hit by a car.
 Beagles are not an off-leash breed.

 Provide enough exercise.
-Beagles were developed to be working dogs, not pets to hang around the house or stick out in the yard.
-Your Beagle puppy needs to vent his energy through exercise and active play sessions – else he will vent it through destructive chewing, baying and howling, or hyperactivity.
-Too many owners think they can coop up their Beagle in an apartment, walk him once or twice a day, then take him to an obedience class to "train out" all the undesirable behaviors.
-Wrong.
+Beagles were developed to be hunting dogs, not pets to hang around the house or stick out in the yard.
+Your Beagle needs to vent his energy through exercise and active play sessions – else he will vent it through destructive chewing, baying, and howling.

 Keep your Beagle securely fenced.
 Many Beagles can climb like monkeys and will scale a 6-foot chain link fence.
 Other Beagles will dig under.
 Training isn't the solution to confining a master escape artist.
 Instead, you need to provide enough exercise to keep your Beagle satisfied, plus an ultra-secure fence to keep him safely contained.

-Teach your Beagle puppy to respect you.
-Respect is the key to training your Beagle to be well-haved. [read more about Respect Training]
+Teach your Beagle to respect you.
+Respect Training is the key to training your Beagle to be well-behaved.

 Start training your Beagle puppy the moment you bring him home.
 But you need to teach the right things in the right ways.
-If you use the wrong teaching method, your puppy will begin making decisions about how he wants you to fit into HIS life, and that's a recipe for conflict and behavior problems.
-Here's my recommended schedule (what to teach, when to teach it) for training your Beagle puppy. [read more about training Beagle puppies]
+Read more about training Beagle puppies.

 Start housebreaking right away.
 But expect it to go slowly.
-Like most hounds, Beagles are not always clean dogs and it can take awhile for them to catch on to housebreaking. [read more about housebreaking Beagles]
+Like most hound breeds, Beagles don't tend to be naturally clean.
+It can take awhile for them to catch on to housebreaking.
+Read more about housebreaking Beagles.

-Socialize your Beagle puppy with strangers and other dogs.
+Socialize your Beagle with strangers and other dogs.
 This is usually not difficult because most Beagles love everyone and are excellent with other pets.
-However, there do exist Beagles who are painfully shy or even nasty toward strangers. [read more about why your dog acts the way he does toward strangers and other animals]
+However, there are Beagles who are painfully shy or even nasty.
+Read more about why your dog acts the way he does toward strangers and other animals.